ellenhan0201/ellenhan0201.github.io/_projects/Emotion-Dim.md

 - Characterizing the distribution revealed that emotions were distributed along continuous gradients, with no well-separated clusters even for emotions belonging to the six basic emotion categories, contrary to theories postulating discrete emotion categories.

 We acknowledge that, as with any study, our results are of course still limited by the choice we made on stimuli, tasks, and analytic methods.
 We provide a detailed discussion on how these choices shape the discovered dimensions of a psychological space in a separate review paper (under review at *Affective Science*, {% cite lin2025review %}).
-I am also working on a paper on how individuals with alexithymia might differ in their emotion experiences evoked by our three stimulus types.
+I am also working on a paper on how individuals with alexithymia might differ in their emotion experiences evoked by our three stimulus types {% cite han&ralph2025_alexithymia %}.